EXPRESSIONS LITERATURE

 Expressions // ‘God’s Own Lambs’: The Evangelical Child in Jane Eyre

-The harsh, rigorous discipline to which children were subjected at such ‘evangelical, charitable establishments’[3] as Lowood has at its core a firmly-held belief in man’s inherently sinful nature, and the absolute authority of the parent and the teacher to ‘subdue the desires of the flesh’, ‘instil humility and obedience’ and, perhaps most significantly, prepare the child for salvation.[4]
+The harsh, rigorous discipline to which children were subjected at such ‘evangelical, charitable establishments’[3] as Lowood had, at its core, a firmly-held belief in man’s inherently sinful nature, and the absolute authority of the parent and the teacher to ‘subdue the desires of the flesh’, ‘instil humility and obedience’ and, most significantly, prepare the child for salvation.[4]
 To evangelical Christians like Reverend Carus Wilson, upon whom Mr Brocklehurst is purportedly based, the child, however inexperienced, is no less sinful than any adult.

 Yet, as Gilbert comments, there is in Helen ‘a vein of concealed resentment’ toward her situation at Lowood.[10]
 Whilst she is willing to bend to the outward show of conformity to her school’s strict evangelicalism, she inwardly possesses her own private religion, governed by a deeper optimism in humanity and her own fate, which is at odds with Brocklehurst’s doctrine of original sin.
 Helen’s own sense of resignation to her fate is due less to her successful indoctrination and the violent physical punishment to which she is subjected than it is to the strength of her own private faith, in which eternity is a ‘rest […] not a terror and an abyss’ (JE, p.61).
 Helen’s own ‘creed’ which she seldom mentions, but to which she clings ‘for it extends hope to all’, stands, therefore, in direct opposition to the evangelical pedagogy to which she seems to submit so willingly (JE, p.61).
 Helen tells Jane of ‘an invisible world and a kingdom of spirits: that world is round us, for it is everywhere’ (JE, p.71).
 In spite of her own incomprehension of Helen’s ‘doctrine of endurance’ at this point, Jane suspects, nonetheless, that Helen ‘considered things by a light invisible to my eyes’ (JE, p.58).